Published February 14, 2026Updated February 25, 202613 min read

 The top digital health startups in 2026 include clinical AI companies (Abridge, Ambience), health insurance startups (Angle Health $134M, Corgi $108M), value based care startups (Strive Health $550M), and benefits navigation platforms (Navitize, patent-pending).
 Per Rock Health, $14.2 billion in digital health venture capital flowed in 2025, with mega deals ($100M+) accounting for 42% of all funding.
 Five companies broke the three-year IPO drought.

-For digital health investors and anyone tracking health tech startup funding news, 2025 was what Rock Health called "a tale of haves and have-nots."
+For investors and industry watchers, 2025 was what Rock Health called "a tale of haves and have-nots."
 Average deal sizes jumped from $20.7M to $29.3M.
 Mega deals ($100M+) accounted for 42% of all funding.
 Five companies—Hinge Health, Omada Health, Heartflow, Carlsmed, and Profusa—broke a three-year IPO drought.
 And M&A activity surged 61% to 195 deals.
-This is the healthcare startup funding news today that shapes where the industry goes next.
-For those following health tech startup funding news today and healthtech startup news, the direction is clear: AI infrastructure wins.
+The direction is clear: AI infrastructure wins.

 How Much Venture Capital Is Flowing Into Health Tech?

-Venture capital health tech news in 2026 starts with understanding the 2025 rebound.
-Digital health venture capital is structurally above pre-pandemic levels—roughly 36% higher than 2019 baselines—while being far more selective than the 2021 peak.
-The health tech startup funding news today tells a story of concentration and conviction.
+The 2026 venture picture starts with understanding the 2025 rebound.
+Digital health funding is structurally above pre-pandemic levels—roughly 36% higher than 2019 baselines—while being far more selective than the 2021 peak.
+The story is one of concentration and conviction.

 U.S. Digital Health Venture Funding: 2021–2025